vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 2. Open a command prompt and navigate to the **C:\\Program Files (x86)\\Microsoft SDKs\\Azure\\AzCopy** folder.

-3. Update the following command with the storage account name and key that you saved in Exercise 1, Task 6, Step 3 and execute it to begin copying your data files to Azure (all of the text is a single command).
+3. Update the following command with the storage account name and key that you saved earlier and execute it to begin copying your data files to Azure (all of the text is a single command).

     ```
     AzCopy /Source:"C:\Migration" /Dest:https://<YourStorageAccount>.blob.core.windows.net/migration /DestKey:<YourStorageAccountKey> /pattern:*.txt /NC:2